 Nicole Thompson-Martin, MBA

 Nicole S. Martin is a native of Yonkers, New York.
 She attended and graduated from Lincoln High School in 1994 and attended Westchester Community College.
 Nicole yearned for more challenges and decided to enlist in the U.S. Army on March 4, 1996.
 Throughout her Army career, Nicole has traveled the world.
 She was assigned to several duty assignments which include, The Republic of Korea, Bamberg, Germany, Okinawa, Japan, Ft.
 Sill, OK and Ft.
-Lee, VA.
-She proudly served her county in the Logistics field before continuing her service with the U.S. Government.
+Gregg-Adams, VA.
+She proudly served her county in the Logistics field beforecontinuing her service with the U.S. Government.

 Nicole has a combined service of over 22 years of service with the U.S. Army and U.S. Government.
 Nicole has been a proud and selfless servant of the U.S. Government while serving as a Management Analyst for the Force Management Support Agency.
 Nicole sought to continue her education while assigned and as a Sustainment Operations Supervisor with CACI.
 She obtained her Associates Degree in Applied Management from Central Texas College (Killeen, TX) in 2005.
 She then attended Averett University (Danville, VA) and obtained her Bachelors Degree in Business Administration in 2007 and lastly received her Masters in Business Administration (MBA) with a concentration in Logistics Management in 2009, from Trident University (Cypress, CA) and graduated with honors (Magna Cum Laude).
+Nicole is a recent graduate of the John Mercer Langston Institute of African American Political Science Cohort at Virginia State University in 2024.

 Easter Dingle-Jackson, B.A.